Please click here for our English Curriculum Overviews by year:

 - comprehension (both listening and reading)

-Developing a love of reading is at the core of our English curriculum.
+Love of Reading: developing a love of reading is at the core of our English curriculum.
 All classes have their own book corners where children can choose books at their leisure.
-Moreover, we have a well-resourced library which all classes visit at least once a week.
+Moreover, we have a well-resourced library, which all classes visit at least once a week.
+We even have a ‘Reading Shed’ in the playground, so children have a quiet space to read at lunchtime.

-Each year, we take part in World Book Day which is a wonderful opportunity to celebrate books in a fun way.
+World Book Day: Each year, we take part in World Book Day, which is a wonderful opportunity to celebrate books in a fun way – we often have authors and storytellers visit us at school around this event.

 The programmes of study for writing at key stages 1 and 2 are constructed similarly to those for reading: